2019 Peace & Goodwill Message - Voice

-The group came together at a special workshop to discuss the theme – Voice, deciding they would take the opportunity this year to raise their Voice and stand with children and young people in Wales and across the world who are suffering as a result of violence – knife violence, gun violence and violence due to war.
+The group decided to raise their Voice and stand with children and young people in Wales and across the world who are suffering as a result of violence – knife violence, gun violence and violence due to war.

 - The Message reached over 2.2 million people around the world through #Heddwch2019